mukit-ds/rag-policy-qa/README.md

 # RAG Policy Q&A API

-A production-ready Retrieval-Augmented Generation (RAG) API built with FastAPI and OpenAI.
-Ingests 20 ISO 27001 security policy documents, indexes them using OpenAI embeddings, and answers natural language questions with cited, grounded responses.
+FastAPI service that answers natural language questions over a corpus of ISO 27001 security policy documents.
+Uses OpenAI embeddings for semantic search and GPT for answer generation, with hybrid BM25 retrieval on top.

 ## Architecture

 ```
 ┌─────────────┐     POST /ingest        ┌──────────────────┐     OpenAI API
 │   Client    │ ──────────────────────▶ │                  │ ──────────────▶ text-embedding-3-small